haotian-liu/LLaVA/docs/Customize_Component.md

 # Customize Components in LLaVA

-This is a initial guide in how to replace the LLMs, visual encoders, etc. with your choice of components.
+This is an initial guide on how to replace the LLMs, visual encoders, etc. with your choice of components.

 ## LLM